Call:+98 913 408 2818

 Table of Contents

-Today, ceramic tiles are inseparable materials in the construction and design of decoration.
-Meanwhile, the market for these products is very popular.
-Countries that need more resources to make building materials such as tiles and ceramics use imported tiles.
-Iranian are one of the best choices for importing; which has a high-quality level following international standards.
+Today, ceramic tiles are essential materials in construction and interior design.
+The market for these products is very popular, especially in countries that need additional resources to produce building materials such as tiles and ceramics, resulting in a high demand for imported tiles.
+Persian tiles are among the best choices for import due to their high quality, which meets international standards.

-Different Types of Iranian Tiles and Their Characteristics
+Different Types of Iranian Tile Designs and Iranian Tiling

-Certainly, Persian tiling is the best and most excellent way architects have invented to decorate buildings.
-The art of tile has been used to such an extent in the buildings of Iran after Islam that hardly any official building can be seen without the beautiful art of tile work.
+Persian tiling is one of the most exceptional ways architects have invented to decorate buildings.
+This art form has been extensively used in the buildings of Iran after Islam, to the point where it’s rare to find an official building without the beautiful tile work.

-Tiling in Iran started from the ancient city of Bishapur.
-Iranian tiling was first used as one of the components of wall decorations in palaces and holy places in the Achaemenid, Parthian, and Sasanian periods.
-At that time, Iranian handmade tiles were produced from cut stone pieces.
-In that era, tiles were painted and used as mosaics to decorate the city and royal palaces.
-The mosaic work was probably brought to Iran during the war of Shapur I with Valerian and the presence of Roman prisoners in Iran.
+Tiling in Iran has a long history, dating back to the ancient city of Bishapur.
+It was initially used to decorate the walls of palaces and religious sites during the Achaemenid, Parthian, and Sasanian periods.
+During that time, Persian handmade tiles were crafted from cut stone pieces.
+These tiles were painted and used as mosaics to adorn cities and royal palaces.
+It is believed that the art of mosaic work was introduced to Iran during the war of Shapur I with Valerian and the subsequent presence of Roman prisoners in Iran.

-Handmade tiles are unique and special due to the art and innovation used in their production.
-These tiles were widely used in various buildings and structures before industrialization.
-Even today, Iranian handmade tiles with excellent quality and artistic designs are used to decorate and beautify floors, walls, and any part of the environment.
+Handmade tiles are special and unique because of the art and innovation used in their production.
+They were widely used in various buildings and structures before industrialization.
+Even today, Persian handmade tiles with excellent quality and artistic designs are used to decorate and beautify floors, walls, and other parts of the environment.

 iranian handmade tile

-It is interesting to know that the types of handmade tiles are also different in terms of architecture.
-Lattice tiling and Muqarnas tiling are among these arrangements.
-Certainly, Iranian tiling is the best and most excellent way that the architects of this land invented to decorate buildings.
-Tile work, derived from the art of the hands of experienced masters, has spread to such an extent in post-Islamic Iran that hardly any official building can be seen without stunning tile designs.
+It’s interesting to note that different types of handmade tiles are used in various architectural styles.
+Examples of these arrangements include lattice tiling and Muqarnas tiling.
+Iranian tiling is considered one of the best and most excellent ways that the architects of this region have used to decorate buildings.
+Tile work, created by experienced masters, has become widespread in post-Islamic Iran.
+It’s rare to find an official building in Iran that doesn’t feature stunning tile designs.

 iranian tiles

-In the following, we will see the development of Iranian tile art from generation to generation.
+In the following, we will see the development of Persian tile art from generation to generation.

 It is said that the flourishing period of authentic Iranian tiling was in the early centuries after Islam.
 However, before Islam, this art was common in decorating various spaces.